-Puppies will be ready to go home at the end of June when they are at least 8 weeks of age.
+Puppies go home at the end of June when they are at least 8 weeks of age.
 If you are interested please reach out to us as there may be a pup available.

-This promises to be an excellent breeding using dogs with strong drive, style and great temperaments.
-This litter will be with our Juno and a fine stud dog named named Seymour.
+This is an an excellent breeding using dogs with strong drive, style and great temperaments.
+This litter is the first with our Juno and a fine stud dog named named Seymour.
 Together they bring a unique outcross with bloodlines from the US, Australia and Europe backing to proven field performance and conformation pedigrees.

 Click here to view the combined pedigree.